'Allo 'Allo! series 8

-The eighth series of the British sitcom series 'Allo 'Allo! is preceded by a Christmas special which aired on 24 December 1991, with seven regular episodes first aired between 12 January and 1 March 1992, and repeated between 14 September and 2 November 1992 when the 9th and final series started on 9 November of that year.
+The eighth series of the British sitcom series 'Allo 'Allo! is preceded by a Christmas special which aired on 24 December 1991.
+That episode, "A Bun in the Oven", was followed by 7 regular episodes first aired between 12 January and 1 March 1992.
+The series was repeated between 14 September and 2 November 1992 when the 9th and final series started on 9 November of that year.

 Series 8 marks a change in the series.
 Rather than continuing to tell the story from the end of the seventh series, the first episode picks up the story some two years later.
 This sees the departure of the two British airmen and Bertorelli from the series.
 John B. Hobbs became the producer for the show.

 In this series the letters in the initial credits were yellow instead of white like all earlier series.
 As in the previous season, there was no exclamation mark when the title "'Allo 'Allo" was shown on screen.

 The following episode names are the ones found on the British R2 DVDs with alternate region titles given below them.